mesosphere-backup/cassandra-mesos-deprecated/docs/docs/introduction.md

 The standard way of installing Cassandra involves installing and configuring the operating system, JVM and Cassandra manually on each node in your cluster.

-# Initial Cassandra-on-Mesos setup
+# Initial Cassandra-Mesos setup

-If you want to try Cassandra-on-Mesos on a single development machine, see the [Getting Started]({{ site.baseurl }}/docs/) page.
+If you want to try Cassandra-Mesos on a single development machine, see the [Getting Started]({{ site.baseurl }}/docs/) page.

 # Prerequisites